hunThubSpace/BB-BugBountyBash/README.md

 ---

 ### 4. **`bb_email2domain_viewdns`**
-The `bb_email2domain_viewdns` function retrieves unique domain names associated with a given email address from the ViewDNS Reverse Whois service.
-It accepts a single email address or multiple addresses from standard input, using `curl` to fetch data while setting specific headers for cookies and user agents, then processes the HTML response to extract and display the relevant domain names in a sorted, unique list.
+Searches for domains associated with an email address using the ViewDNS service.

 ```sh
 bb_email2domain_viewdns() {